top of page

 I used the migrants' clothing as support for the cartography, embroidering their testimonies and experiences, following these axes of dialogue:

 .
-Reaching a horizon: motivations, difficulties and dreams
+Reaching a horizon: motivations, difficulties, and dreams

+More than a documentary narrative, the cartography reveals personal aspects, highlighting the precariousness that often accompany migrant experience,.
 The cartography - installed on the ground- serves as a base for visitors to move freely in the space through these fragments of migrant life.

 The Lithographs series